fare/asdf/doc/best_practices.md

 while in a `perform` method.

-You SHOULD NOT define methods on `asdf:operate` --- most of the time it's totally the wrong thing because users would be "operating" on your system, but on their system that depends on it.
+You SHOULD NOT define methods on `asdf:operate` --- most of the time it's totally the wrong thing because users would *not* be "operating" on *your* system, but on *their* system that depends on it.
 Instead you SHOULD define methods on `asdf:perform`, `asdf:component-depends-on`, etc.

 ### Defining ASDF Extensions

 #### Source File Types

 You MUST NOT define methods on `source-file-type`.
-This bad ASDF 1 interface must die.
+This bad ASDF 1 interface must die and will be removed in a future version of ASDF.
 Instead, override the slot `type` for your file class and provide a proper `:initform`, as in:

     (defclass cl-source-file.l (cl-source-file) ((type :initform "l")))